"Is it Possible to Urbanize without Capitalism? De-valuing and Un-commodifying Labor?"

 In the end, the economical inputs and outputs of its dwellers are just as proportional to those who live in less industrialized and less urbanized spatial forms.

-What if, some way, labor becomes an un-commodified and devalued economic force yet continues to produce; then it could potentially halt capitalism.
+What if, in some way, labor becomes an un-commodified and devalued economic force yet continues to produce; then it could potentially halt capitalism.
 Although, one would argue that this notion is inconceivable, as the process of urbanization would discontinue along with its symbiotic dialectic with capitalism.

 With the removal of capitalism, the populace would rely on a more localized system of production, one where they would produce the (solely) necessitated infrastructures preventing over-accumulation, which Harvey sees as an endemic dilemma with capitalism anyway.
 This would not produce surplus that are usually absorbed and metabolized into over-consumption, only benefiting the bourgeois.
 The absence of a governing authority of the capitalistic bourgeois and the western model of infrastructure would sustain an autonomous new mode of social practice producing new spatial forms of urbanization.
 Since labor would be de-valued, urbanization would grow and morph into a more even and less dense occupation, where there will not be an agglomeration of population, in turn creating a median economic value of land and population dispersion.